 Since wood is porous, it absorbs liquids quickly and will, therefore, stain easily.
 Liquid also tends to warp wood so leaving a spill on the countertop for too long can cause a bit of visual damage.
 When you spill, clean up the liquid as quickly as possible using a dry or damp cloth, depending on how much liquid there is.
 Also, avoid leaving wet rags, cups, or dishes with condensation on the surface of your butcher block countertop.
 Use protective surfaces like coasters and cutting boards to keep these dishes from coming into contact with the table.

 If you’re a creature of habit, you probably prepare your food in the same spot every day.
 With all the chopping and other action your prep spot sees, it will wear down quickly and start to expose the wood underneath the layer of protective finish.
 Do your countertop a favor and change up your prep spots often.

 If you spend a lot of time in the kitchen, your butcher block countertop likely sees its fair share of use.
 When it comes to keeping those wooden surfaces pristine, stains are certainly the enemy.
-With a few easy cleaning solutions that you can whip up from household items, you can banish stains and keep your countertop looking brand new.
+With a few easy cleaning hacks that you can whip up from household items, you can banish stains and keep your butcher block countertop looking brand new.

 - 10 stunning rustic Christmas decor ideas that actually feel fresh and modern

 - 7 incredible crockpot chicken recipes that take no time to prep